• Impressum

 Florian Blaschke

-Beyond that my heart beats for specialty coffee, bike rides with the Gravelklub, and — coincidentally — I'm working for the largest financial services group in Europe.
+Hello — my name is Florian.
+I'm a runner and blazing trails for Spot the Dot — an NGO to raise awareness of melanoma and other types of skin cancer.
+Beyond that my heart beats for specialty coffee, rides with the gravel bike, as well as pen-and-paper role-playing games.
+Furthermore, I'm an organizational psychologist and communications expert, working for the largest financial services group in Europe.
 Founded in 2005, this blog is among the older ones on the web.
 After being published with no real focus and in German until 2019, it nowadays covers everything related to running by aggregating and providing educational, insightful and, hopefully, valuable content.

 If you're curious about my story, or you just want to grab my résumé, please follow this link.
 If you wanna run with me, feel free to drop me a line.